lubianat/complex_bot/README.md

     --species/-s : a species NCBI ID
     --wikidata/-w : 1 to add new complex to Wikidata, 0 to also update the existing ones.
+    --number/-n: The number of complexes to add to Wikidata.

 Currently, errors are added to the errors/log folder.